Code-Screen/Code-Screen.github.io/docs/java.md

 All unit tests must use the [`Junit`](https://junit.org/junit5/) test framework and the `pom.xml` file may only be updated to add dependencies required for your coding test.

+The coding test must be compatible with `Java 11`.

 The maximum memory allowed for a solution to your coding test is 4G.

 ### Examples